 When creating an estimate and moving through a project, look at other projects where you nailed the brief and did what was expected of you, and ask yourself:

-What did I include and exclude in those estimates and proposal?
+- What did I include and exclude in those estimates and proposals?

 Past successes will help inform future ones, so don’t be shy to review previous projects.